PCRuniversum/PCRedux/joss/paper.md

 @kim_experimenting_2018].

 Automatically extracted features from amplification curves (e.g. *Cq* and *E*. values, slopes, change points, features of local curve segments) could provide a solid basis for classification by machine learning.
-So far, there is no open-source software that applies classical biostatistical methods for explainable machine learning to amplification curves.
+So far, no open-source software applies classical biostatistical methods for explainable machine learning to amplification curves.
 Furthermore, there are no class-labelled datasets that can be used in this context.

 `PCRedux` is the first open-source software that can extract 90 mathematical